dfinity/ic-observability-stack/README.md

     the end of the provisioning step.
 * Root-equivalent access on your workstation, to deploy the software this stack needs to be set up.
+* Hardware.
+  * If you plan to run this stack in a local virtual machine, you cannot currently use an Apple Silicon Mac machine for that purpose.
+    At this time, VirtualBox does not reliably emulate x86_64 instructions on Apple Silicon.
+Note that you can still deploy and use the stack on a remote machine.
   * If you plan to run this stack in a remote machine, the user account you log onto this machine with must have root-equivalent access via `sudoers`, and should be running an Ubuntu LTS machine or a recent Fedora release.

 ## Preparation